Viable bounce from non-minimal inflation: Stability analysis of a non minimally coupled theory

 \subsection{Lyapunov exponent and the stability condition}

 Now, in order to study the stability of these fixed points, we need to linearize the equations (\ref{eq:eomx}) and (\ref{eq:eomy}) as

-where, $A(x, y)$ and $B(x, y)$ are the right-hand side of (\ref{eq:eomx}) and (\ref{eq:eomy}), respectively. $|_*$ denotes the value at the fixed point. $\delta x$ and $\delta y$ are the deviations of the fixed points.
-By linearizing equations, we presume that we are studying the stability condition close to the fixed point, i.e., the deviation from the fixed point is minimal.
-The square matrix mentioned above is needed to be diagonalized in order to determine the eigenvalues and eigenvectors, which will help us find the solution.
-It is immediately evident that the corresponding solution can then be written as
+where, $A(x, y)$ and $B(x, y)$ are the right-hand side of (\ref{eq:eomx}) and (\ref{eq:eomy}), respectively. $|_*$ denotes the value at the fixed point. $\delta x$ and $\delta y$ are the deviations of $x$ and $y$ from the corresponding fixed points.
+By linearizing equations, we presume that we are studying the stability condition close to the fixed point, i.e., the deviation from the fixed point is small.
+The square matrix mentioned above is needed to be diagonalized in order to determine the eigenvalues and eigenvectors, which in turn will help us find the solutions of $\delta x$ and $\delta y$ as the solutions can be written as